Integral p-adic Hodge theory: Introduction

 \begin{remark} We also give examples illustrating the sharpness of Theorem~\ref{ThmA} (ii) in two different ways.
 First, we give an example of a smooth projective surface over $\bb Z_2$ for which all \'etale cohomology groups are $2$-torsion-free, while $H^2_\crys$ has nontrivial $2$-torsion; thus, the inequality can be strict.
 Note that this example falls (just) outside the hypotheses of previous results like those of Caruso, \cite{Caruso}, which give conditions under which there is an abstract isomorphism $H^i_\crys(\frak X_k/W(k)) \cong H^i_\sub{\'et}(\frak X_{\bar{K}},\bb Z_p)\otimes_{\bb Z_p} W(k)$.
 Similar examples of smooth projective surfaces can also be constructed over (unramified extensions of) $\bb Z_p[\zeta_p]$, which shows the relevance of the bound $ie<p-1$.
 Secondly, we construct a smooth projective surface $\mathfrak{X}$ over $\roi_K$ where $H^2_{\sub{\'et}}(\mathfrak{X}_{\bar{K}},\mathbb{Z}_p)_{\sub{tor}} = \mathbb{Z}/p^2\bb Z$, while $H^2_\crys(\mathfrak{X}_k/W(k))_{\sub{tor}} = k \oplus k$; thus, the inequality in part (ii) cannot be upgraded to a subquotient relationship between the corresponding groups. \end{remark}

 Part (iii) implies that the crystalline cohomology of the special fibre (under the stated hypothesis) can be recovered from the generic fibre.
 The implicit functor in this recovery process relies on the theory of Breuil--Kisin modules, which were defined by Kisin, \cite{Kisin}, following earlier work of Breuil, \cite{Breuil}; for us, Kisin's observation that one can use the ring $\gS=W(k)[[T]]$ in place of Breuil's $S$ involving divided powers is critical.
 The precise statement of (iii) is the following.
 As $H^i_\sub{\'et}(\frak X_{C},\bb Z_p)$ is torsion-free by (ii) and the assumption, it is a lattice in a crystalline $G_K$-representation by (i).
-Kisin associates to any lattice in a crystalline $G_K$-representation a finite free $\gS = W(k)[[T]]$-module $\mathrm{BK}(H^i_\sub{\'et}(\frak X_{C},\bb Z_p))$ equipped with a Frobenius $\phi$, in such a way that $\mathrm{BK}(H^i_\sub{\'et}(\frak X_{C},\bb Z_p))\otimes_\gS W(k)[\tfrac 1p]$ (where $T\mapsto 0$ under $\gS\to W(k)$) gets identified with
+Kisin associates to any lattice in a crystalline $G_K$-representation a finite free $\gS = W(k)[[T]]$-module $\mathrm{BK}(H^i_\sub{\'et}(\frak X_{C},\bb Z_p))$ equipped with a Frobenius $\phi$, in such a way that $\mathrm{BK}(H^i_\sub{\'et}(\frak X_{C},\bb Z_p))\otimes_\gS W(k)[\tfrac 1p]$ (where the map $\gS\to W(k)$ sends $T$ to $0$ and is the Frobenius on $W(k)$) gets identified with

 Then, under the assumptions of part (iii), we show that

 as submodules of $\mathrm{BK}(H^i_\sub{\'et}(\frak X_{C},\bb Z_p))\otimes_\gS W(k)[\tfrac 1p]\cong H^i_\crys(\frak X_k/W(k))[\tfrac 1p]$.

 As alluded to earlier, there is also a variant of Theorem~\ref{ThmA} (iii) if $K$ is algebraically closed.
 In fact, our approach is to reduce to this case; so, from now on, let $C$ be {\em any} complete algebraically closed nonarchimedean extension of $\bb Q_p$, with ring of integers $\roi$ and residue field $k$.
 In this situation, the literal statement of Theorem~\ref{ThmA} (iii) above is clearly false, as there is no Galois action.
 Instead, our variant says the following: